VITA-Group/CADTransformer/README.md

-# CADTransformer
+# CADTransformer: Panoptic Symbol Spotting Transformer for CAD Drawings
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)
-Official Pytorch Implementation of CVPR2022 "CADTransformer: Panoptic Symbol Spotting Transformer for CAD Drawings"(Oral)
+Official Pytorch Implementation of CVPR2022

 ## Installation
 We recommend users to use `conda` to install the running environment.
 The following dependencies are required: